letui/authkit/README.md

         }
     }

 Now,congratulations.
-You web-application will automatically register resource and scope on every startup . if you change the value of @AuthzScope or @AuthzResource, it will update them on next startup.
+Your web application will automatically register resource and scope to keycloak on every startup . if you change the value of @AuthzScope or @AuthzResource,no worry , it will update all of them you changed to keycloak on next startup.